Who I Am

 I spent a decade (2003-2013) working in theoretical astrophysics and high performance computing, as a PhD candidate in Durham, England and then as a postdoc in Leiden, The Netherlands and finally in Chicago.
 Somewhere along the way I realized that I loved the computing more than the actual astrophysics and made the decision to move into industry and work on new and exciting areas.
-I am currently a data engineer and engineering manager in Chicago, IL. and work at Packback.
+I am currently a hands-on CTO, who loves building teams and building software.
+I work at Packback.
 Some of my personal projects are available on my blog.

 - I was data engineer, engineering manager, and then director of engineering at Narrative Science, where as director of engineering I ran the DevOps, IT, Security, and Engineering Customer Support teams.